Car Air Conditioning Service

 Reduced levels of refrigerant from leaks or evaporation mean your air con system will begin to deteriorate and have to work harder meaning more fuel is being consumed.
 Even new cars can lose approximately 20% of their refrigerant gas in the first 2 years.

 To compensate for this problem it is strongly recommended that the refrigerant in your Vehicle Air Conditioning system is recharged completely within four years of the manufacture date and every two to three years after that.

 Having your car's air conditioning serviced yearly means you help protect the air con from costly breakdowns now and in the future - and a well serviced Car Air Conditioner actually saves you money because it minimises fuel consumption.

 You should send your vehicle to a qualified workshop such as Wheeler Automotives on a regular basis to ensure the air conditioner system continues performing at its best as well as having the mechanics go over the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and can alert you to any items that may need to be renewed in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and can alert you to any items that may need to be renewed in the near future or those that are already damaged beyond repair.

 Wheeler Automotives in Maddington are qualified to conduct air conditioning repairs, services and regas on most makes and models.

 Air Conditioning FAQ's